Benzodiazepine

-Taken in overdose, benzodiazepines can cause dangerous deep unconsciousness, but they are less toxic than their predecessors, the barbiturates, and death rarely results when a benzodiazepine is the only drug taken.
+In an overdose, benzodiazepines can cause dangerous deep unconsciousness, but are less toxic than their predecessors, the barbiturates, and death rarely results when a benzodiazepine is the only drug taken.
 Combined with other central nervous system (CNS) depressants such as alcohol and opioids, the potential for toxicity and fatal overdose increases significantly.
 Benzodiazepines are commonly used recreationally and also often taken in combination with other addictive substances, and are controlled in most countries.

 Medical uses

 Benzodiazepines possess psycholeptic, sedative, hypnotic, anxiolytic, anticonvulsant, muscle relaxant, and amnesic actions, which are useful in a variety of indications such as alcohol dependence, seizures, anxiety disorders, panic, agitation, and insomnia.
 Most are administered orally; however, they can also be given intravenously, intramuscularly, or rectally.
 In general, benzodiazepines are well tolerated and are safe and effective drugs in the short term for a wide range of conditions.
 Tolerance can develop to their effects and there is also a risk of dependence, and upon discontinuation a withdrawal syndrome may occur.
-These factors, combined with other possible secondary effects after prolonged use such as psychomotor, cognitive, or memory impairments, limit their long-term applicability.
+These factors, combined with other possible secondary effects after prolonged use, such as psychomotor, cognitive, or memory impairments, limit their long-term applicability.
 The effects of long-term use or misuse include the tendency to cause or worsen cognitive deficits, depression, and anxiety.
 The College of Physicians and Surgeons of British Columbia recommends discontinuing the usage of benzodiazepines in those on opioids and those who have used them long term.
 Benzodiazepines can have serious adverse health outcomes, and these findings support clinical and regulatory efforts to reduce usage, especially in combination with non-benzodiazepine receptor agonists.